 "Why," another voice responds, "I wouldn't dream of it, darling."
 A playful lilt dances its way through the words.

-I write my script in prose format, but it really doesn’t matter what it looks like—just that you write one at all!
-It’s super important!
+I write my script in prose format, but it really doesn't matter what it looks like—just that you write one at all!
+It's super important in my opinion!

 I read a tweet once, it was aimed at indie game devs:

-It’s about the common tendency that independant creators have of starting projects, then getting a new idea that seems so much more exciting than the one that’s currently being worked on.
+It's about the common tendency that independent creators have of starting projects, then getting a new idea that seems so much more exciting than the one that's currently being worked on.

 But more than that, it's the concept that while an idea is there in your head, it's filled with infinite possibility—there's so many different things that it could be, because it isn't anything at all yet.